CopernicaMarketingSoftware/REACT-CPP/README.md

 every time the interval time has expired.

 When you create an interval, you can specify both the initial expire time as well as the interval between all subsequent calls.
-If you ommit the initial time, the callback will be first called after the first interval has passed.
+If you omit the initial time, the callback will be first called after the first interval has passed.

 ````c++